 |

-This is the Court Default Info tab of the Preferences
+This is the Default Settings tab

-start a new case (account).
-If you set the default for
+automatically when you start a new case (account).

-your most used county, make sure to manually change the
+If you set the default for your most used county, make sure

-fields on the Account Screen when you have a different
+to manually change the fields on the Account Screen when you

-county.
-This is ideal for judgment recovery specialist. |
+have a different county.
+This is ideal for judgment recovery

 |